TuftsUniversity/mira_on_hyrax/docs/XML Batching Loading in MIRA.md

 ## Routes

-* I think you know this but you can list routes to see what the application is publishing for actions around batch import too:
+* You can list routes to see what the application is publishing for actions around batch import too:

 ```
                       xml_imports POST     /xml_imports(.:format)                                                                   hyrax/xml_imports#create